-Heroku Redis Technical Characterization
+Heroku Data for Redis Technical Characterization

 All the information in this document is subject to change as Heroku adapts the service to better handle customer workloads.

-Premium plans are encrypted at rest by using AES-256, block-level storage encryption.
+Premium, Private, and Shield plans are encrypted at rest by using AES-256, block-level storage encryption.

 For multi-tenant plans, several LXC containers are created within a single large instance.
 Each LXC container holds a single Redis service and provides security and resource isolation within the instance.